 Maryland

 Like California, Maryland landlords are not required to accept PTSRs.
 However, they must provide notice that they do or do not accept these forms.
-Landlords can disclose that information on a rental housing listing, website, online rental application, and other “reasonable” forms of notification.
+Landlords can disclose that on a rental housing listing, website, online rental application, and other forms of notifying would-be tenants.

 The report must be no older than 30 days and include standard information like: